netxms/netxms-doc/admin/visualisation.rst

 .. figure:: _images/DashboardProperties.png

-When new element added, you can edit it by double-clicking on record in elements list, or by pressing :guilabel:`Edit` button.
-Each element have :guilabel:`Layout` property page which controls element's layout inside dashboard, and one or more element type specific pages to control element's appearance and displayed information.
+When a new element is added, you can edit it by double-clicking on it's record in the elements list, or by pressing the :guilabel:`Edit` button.
+Each element have :guilabel:`Layout` property page which controls the element's layout inside the dashboard, and one or more element type specific pages to control element's appearance and displayed information.
 The following element types are
 available: